dtekcth/data101/src/advanced/editor.md

 ### Compose keys

 Some shortcuts require multiple keypresses.
-You can enter compose mode by pressing !kbd[!ctrl+K] and then your desired shortcut.
-For example, opening the menu to edit shortcuts can be opened by first pressing !kbd[!ctrl+K] followed by !kbd[!ctrl+S].
+You can enter compose mode by pressing !kbd[!ctrl+k] and then your desired shortcut.
+For example, opening the menu to edit shortcuts can be opened by first pressing !kbd[!ctrl+k] followed by !kbd[!ctrl+s].

 ### Next error